 Porto for the weekend is the new black.
 Does that sound obnoxious enough?
 It should.
-Porto needs to be on your list for a few different reasons not least of which includes great food and a fraction of the price we pay in Ireland, it (usually) has lovely weather and there’s the port sampling that needs to be done, in Porto.
-Strolling up and down al those hills is a leg day workout which means….less guilt as you tuck into your third pasteis de nata of the day and swig back your new fav white port and tonic cocktail.
+Porto needs to be on your list for a few different reasons not least of which includes great food and a fraction of the price we pay in Ireland.
+It (usually) has lovely weather and there’s the port sampling that needs to be done, in Porto.
+Strolling up and down all those hills is a leg day workout which means….less guilt as you tuck into your third pasteis de nata of the day and swig back your new fav white port and tonic cocktail.
 Have I convinced you yet?
 Read on.

 How to Get There